-the operating system for operations teams
+the operating system for BUSINESS OPERATIONS

 As the Covid-19 pandemic broke out worldwide, Jayde Powell, an undergraduate pre-med student from Nevada, sought a way to help those in need.
 She knew that something as simple as going to the grocery store was becoming a source of fear and anxiety for many, especially at-risk individuals.
 That’s why she started Shopping Angels, a service that enlists volunteers to personally deliver groceries and other essentials to those who prefer to stay home.
 The program was founded in March 2020 and quickly took off: they now facilitate deliveries from almost 8,000 volunteers, in all 50 U.S. States, plus Australia and Canada